mukhambetzhanov/Password_Generator/README.md

-# Password_Generator
+**Password Generator Project**

- A simple password generator that creates strong and randomized passwords based on user preferences.
+This Python script is a simple password generator that creates strong and randomized passwords based on user preferences.
+It prompts the user to input the number of letters, symbols, and numbers they want in their password.
+After gathering the user's preferences, the script generates a password containing the specified number of each character type and then presents the final password to the user.
+The generated passwords are designed to be secure and suitable for various online accounts and services.
+The script demonstrates basic Python programming concepts and can serve as a useful tool for generating strong passwords.